 The course is assessed by means of: (a) A presentation on one of the articles (30%) (b) Functioning as a leader of discussions for two other articles (5% each) (c) A paper in which the student writes a “peer review” about one of the papers that have been studied in class.
 This may be the one that the student gave her/his presentation about, but this is not necessary.
 (60%)

-All three elements of the assessment are compulsory and should be marked at least 6 except for (b), which has to be accomplished, but for which no mark will be given.
+All three elements of the assessment are compulsory and should be marked at least 6.
 Without the presentation or the discussion leadership, the student will not be able to accomplish the course.

 inspection and feedback

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.